netbymatt/ws4kp/README.md

 ```
 The resulting files will be in the /dist folder in the root of the project.
 These can then be uploaded to a web server for hosting, no server-side scripting is required.

+When using the provided Docker image, the browser will generate `playlist.json`
+on the fly by scanning the `/music` directory served by nginx.
+The image
+intentionally omits this file so the page falls back to scanning the directory.
+Simply bind mount your music folder and the playlist will be created
+automatically.
+If no files are found in `/music`, the built in tracks located in
+`/music/default/` will be used instead.

 ## What's different

 I've made several changes to this Weather Star 4000 simulation compared to the original hardware unit and the code that this was forked from.